You’ll get an email any time I post new classes.

 For more information, go to the UCB Training Center website and look for my name in the available courses.

-Sitcom / Pilot Writing and Independent Consulting
+Sitcom / Pilot Writing / Sketch and Independent Consulting

 If you’re interested in having me look at a draft of your half-hour script, feature screenplay, or your sketch packet, contact me below for rates and more information!